 Three dedicated controls projects demonstrating PLC programming, HMI design, and industrial commissioning — the domain expertise beneath the AI work.

-Whether you're hiring for a controls role, an AI engineering role, or something at the intersection of both — I'm interested.
+Whether you're hiring for an IT/systems role, an IT/OT technician, or something that needs someone who understands both the network and the plant floor — I'm interested.
 Reach out and let's see if there's a fit.